-- workers should inform them their information is being forwarded to licensing recruiters for information regarding becoming licensed.
+- should inform them their information is being forwarded to licensing recruiters for information regarding becoming licensed.
 Send out of home checklist and relative/fictive kin contact information to licensing recruiter within five (5) days of placement. - b.
-For children in DCFS legal/protective custody, relatives not related within the fifth degree of consanguinity MUST agree to complete the foster care licensing process within ninety (90) days of placement or the placement cannot be made.
-If a preliminary FBI Purpose Code X name-based check was completed at the time of the emergency placement the relative will again be required to have their fingerprints resubmitted through the foster care licensing process. - c.
+For children in DCFS legal/protective custody, relatives not related within the fifth degree of consanguinity foster care licensing is strongly encouraged to help promote permanency.
+If a preliminary FBI Purpose Code X name-based check was completed at the time of the emergency placement the relative will again be required to have their fingerprints resubmitted through the foster care licensing process should they pursue getting licensed. - c.
 IMPORTANT NOTE: Relatives/fictive kin are not eligible for foster care reimbursement until and unless they obtain foster home licensure.
 Foster care reimbursement is not retroactive.